J-K-FlipFlop/BlackwaterBallardsDeProj/README.md

 ![alt text](image.png)

 ## Installation / Running the Code
 The project provides a Makefile which can be run via the Make command.
-This will download into the local v-env all necessary libraries and packages, as stated in the requirements folder.
+This will download into the local v-env all libraries and packages specified in the requirements.in file.
 This includes PEP8 compliance such as Black, and security packages such as Bandit and Safety.
 The v-env needs to be activated manually, as does exporting PYTHONPATH to ensure all the Python files can access the correct functions.

 The project also needs a .env file, which is not included in any Git versions.
 This .env file ensures that a user has the correct permissions to access and run any of the AWS material.
 The .env should include an aws_access_key_id and aws_secret_access_key variable, which should link to the appropriate IAM user which has the specific permissions.

 The IAM user should also be granted ability to view the relevant secrets on the AWS Secret Manager.
 This is because the credentials to connect to the totesys database (relevant code stored in src/credentials_manager.py), is stored remotely in AWS Secret Manager for security purposes.

+The project was agreed to run on Python version 3.11.1, which is stated in the .python-version file.

 ## SRC
 The src file contains all the Python code that is needed for the AWS Lambdas.